Penn State College of Engineering: Student body

 The College of Engineering student body is relatively large, with a total of 8,166 undergraduate and 1,441 graduate students enrolled at University Park at the start of the Fall 2016 semester.
 The average class size for courses within the engineering majors is 25 students, and engineering students account for 21% of the total number of students in the Schreyer Honors College.

 The average SAT score for accepted applicants is 1450 on the 1600 SAT, or 2086 on the 2400 SAT.
 The average GPA of applicants is 3.6.
-For the 2015-2016 academic year, the college awarded 1,712 undergraduate and 471 graduate degrees in engineering disciplines.
+For the 2015–2016 academic year, the college awarded 1,712 undergraduate and 471 graduate degrees in engineering disciplines.

 Academic rankings and degrees offered

-The Penn State College of Engineering offers bachelor's (B.S.), master's (M.S.), and doctorate (Ph.D.) degrees in several majors.
+The Penn State College of Engineering offers bachelor's (B.S.), master's (M.S.), and doctorate (Ph.D. and D.Eng.) degrees in several majors.
 Master of Engineering (M.Eng.) degrees are offered in certain subjects as a professional degree.
 All majors listed below offer bachelor's degrees for their undergraduate programs.
 The M.S. degrees offered typically require research work culminating in a thesis (traditional M.S.), although some departments offer a non-thesis M.S. option.
 Several certificate options are also offered, including Engineering and Community Engagement; engineering design, housing, international engineering, nanotechnology; and space systems engineering.

 Certain majors (such as surveying engineering and several engineering technology disciplines) are only offered at Penn State commonwealth campuses, whereas other disciplines (such as environmental systems engineering, materials science and engineering, mining engineering, and petroleum and natural gas engineering) are offered through the College of Earth and Mineral Sciences.

 The departments of Materials Science and Engineering, Mining Engineering, Petroleum and Natural Gas Engineering, Environmental Systems Engineering, and Energy Engineering are under the College of Earth and Mineral Sciences.
 The Department of Materials Science & Engineering is ranked #10 nationally, and the petroleum engineering program is ranked #4 nationally.

-The most recent rankingsfor Penn State's undergraduate engineering programs are:
+The most recent rankings for Penn State's undergraduate engineering programs are:

 The most recent rankings for Penn State's graduate engineering programs are:

 The College of Engineering is also highly ranked at the program level: